FusionAuth/fusionauth-site/site/_posts/2022-09-10-announcing-fusionauth-1-38.md

 * Group Member Update - when a group membership is updated
 * Group Member Update Complete - when a group membership update transaction has completed

+Here's an example of a Group Member Add webhook when viewed in the administrative user interface.

+{% include _image.liquid src="/assets/img/blogs/release-1-38/webhook-example.png" alt="An example group webhook." class="img-fluid" figure=true %}

 You can view more in the [Events and Webhooks](/docs/v1/tech/events-webhooks/events/) documentation.

 ## How you might use these webhooks